PradeepPrasanthS/Android/README.md

 # Android
-Contains source code of android projects and sample applications
+Contains source code of android projects and some sample applications